forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Introduction
 ==

-### What's New in 6.2
+### What's New in 7.0 Preview

 **Library Upgrades**
-- We've updated React Native to version 0.55.4.

 **Tool Version Upgrades**
-- We now require Cordova CLI 8.0.0.

 **SmartSync Data Framework Enhancements**
-- The SmartSync Data Framework now saves the error returned when records fail to sync up.
-- A new utility, `SFMetadataSyncManager`, harnesses the power of SmartSync Data Framework to query Salesforce object metadata.
-- Another new utility, `SFLayoutSyncManager`, harnesses the power of SmartSync Data Framework to query Salesforce object layouts.

 **Other Technical Improvements**
-- A Swift version of our `RestAPIExplorer` native sample app is now available.
-- A Swift version of our native sample app, `SmartSyncExplorer`, is now available as a template in our templates repository.
-- We’ve given the Switch User screen a face lift.
-- We've consolidated our templates under a [single repository](https://github.com/forcedotcom/SalesforceMobileSDK-Templates).
-- Improvements to sample apps.
-- Various bug fixes.

 **Deprecations**
-- `SFSmartSyncMetadataManager` is now deprecated and will be removed in Mobile SDK 7.0.
-Instead, use `SFMetadataSyncManager` and `SFLayoutSyncManager`.
-- `SFSmartSyncCacheManager` is now deprecated and will be removed in Mobile SDK 7.0.
-Offline caching is now automatically handled by the SmartSync Data Framework.
-- `SFObjectType` is now deprecated and will be removed in Mobile SDK 7.0.
-Instead, use `SFMetadata`.
-- `SFObjectTypeLayout` is now deprecated and will be removed in Mobile SDK 7.0.
-Instead, use `SFLayout`.

 Check http://developer.force.com/mobilesdk for additional articles and tutorials.

 ### Native Applications
 The Salesforce Mobile SDK provides the essential libraries for quickly building native mobile apps that interact with the Salesforce cloud platform.
 The OAuth2 library abstracts away the complexity of securely storing the refresh token or fetching a new session ID when it expires.
 The SDK also provides Objective-C wrappers for the Salesforce REST API, making it easy to retrieve and manipulate data.

-### Hybrid Applications
-HTML5 is quickly emerging as a powerful technology for developing cross-platform mobile applications.
-While developers can create sophisticated apps with HTML5 and JavaScript alone, some vital limitations remain, specifically: session management and universal access to native device functionality like the camera, calendar and address book.
-The Salesforce Mobile Container (based on the industry-leading PhoneGap implementation) makes it possible to embed HTML5 apps stored on the device or delivered via Visualforce inside a thin native container, producing a hybrid application.

 ### Application Templates
-The Mobile SDK provides the means to generate your new app from a template, to quickly construct the foundation of native and hybrid applications.
+The Mobile SDK provides the means to generate your new app from a template, to quickly construct the foundation of native applications.
 These apps come with a fully functioning demo app, as well as configurable Settings bundles that allow the user to log out of the app or switch between Production and Sandbox orgs.
 See [build.md](build.md) for more information on how to generate and use the templates.

 **Native App Template**
 For native apps that need to access the Salesforce REST API, create your app using the native template.
 The template includes a default AppDelegate implementation that you can customize to perform any app-specific interaction.

-**Hybrid App Template**
-To create hybrid apps that use the Salesforce REST API or access Visualforce pages, create your app using the hybrid app template.
-By providing the SalesforceOAuthPlugin for our PhoneGap-based container, HTML5 applications can quickly leverage OAuth tokens directly from JavaScript calls.
-In addition, our SFSmartStorePlugin will allow you to store your app data securely on the device.

 Documentation
 ==